About the Great Lakes Camels

 The Loons, in conjunction with Brandiose, developed the Great Lakes Camels identity to celebrate the myth of the rally camel, give a unique awareness to our Hump Day Wednesdays, and also to give fans something fresh and fun to enjoy.

-The Camels played one Hump Day game, a walk-off win, in 2018, and will return for 10 more Wednesday games in 2019!
+The Camels played one Hump Day game, a walk-off win, in 2018, and returned for most Wednesday games in 2019.